OMENScan/AChoirX/README.md

 2. Run the default Windows, Linux, and MacOS AChoirX collectors as-is.
 This is the fastest way to get started with AChoirX - Just download and run them.
 The executables are self contained, No assembly required.
 3. Run the default AChoirX collector with the <b>/BLD</b> option to run the AChoirX builder script (<b>Build.ACQ</b>) which downloads several additional FOSS Utilities, Packages them into a (.zip) toolkit and then creates an extensive Windows collector by embedding the toolkit.
 This new collector (<b>AChWinAll.exe</b>) uses both native AChoirX capabilities and the additional downloaded FOSS tools to extend the collector's capabilities.
 You can do the same thing by using the (<b>/PKR:</b>) option of AChoirX.
 4. Create your own AChoirX (.zip) toolkit and embed it directly into AChoirX using the <b>/PKR:</b> option.
 This is an easy way to create your own custom collectors.
 Take a look at the <b>ToolsBuiltWithAChoirX</b> section of this repo for some ideas of the types of collectors you can create.
 5. Compile AChoirX using GO, and including the default (or your own) toolkit to create a custom collector.
+AChoirX is Free and Open Source Software.

 Choose your own adventure!